bearofbusiness/Bearofbusiness/README.md

 #### My favorite thing to do right now is work with microcontrollers, and experiment with different technologies and frameworks.

-## Skills + tools I like to use and i am also learning:
+## Skills + tools I like to use and I am also learning:

 [![My Skills](https://skillicons.dev/icons?i=nix,arch,zig,arduino,bash,cpp,c,cs,java,linux,sqlite,py,react,unity)](https://skillicons.dev)